hakonmh/featherstore/docs/_build/html/_sources/Quickstart.rst.txt

     2021-01-05 -0.871126  1.192000  0.425984  0.275433
     2021-01-06 -0.408125 -0.420920  0.632606  0.606950

 We can also query parts of the data.
-FeatherStore uses predicate filtering to only load The partitions and columns specified by the query.
+FeatherStore uses predicate filtering to only load the partitions and columns specified by the query.

 By using sorted indices, FeatherStore allows for range-queries on rows by using ``['before', end]``, ``['after', start]`` and ``['between', start, end]``